MultiPoolMiner/MultiPoolMiner/README.md

 *Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
 The -algorithm command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool). **WARNING!** If you add all algorithms listed above, you may find your earnings spread across 3 different pools regardless what pool(s) you specified with the -poolname command.*

 **-ExcludeAlgorithm**
 Same as the *-algorithm* command but it is used to exclude unwanted algorithms (please see above).
+Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms

+**-minername**
+Specify to only include (restrict to) certain miner applications.
+A full list of available miners can be found here: https://multipoolminer.io/miners

+**-ExcludeMinerName**
+Exclude certain miners you don't want to use.
+It is useful if a miner is causing issues with your machine.
+A full list of available miners can be found here: https://multipoolminer.io/miners

 **-currency [BTC,USD,EUR,GBP,ETH ...]**
 Choose the default currency or currencies your profit stats will be shown in.